gbracha/dartExpressionProblem/README.md

 expressions.dart ties everything together.

 The assumption is that we started without multiplication and without any functions.
-Then we added evaluation, followe dby adding the AST node for multiplication.
+Then we added evaluation, followed by adding the AST node for multiplication.
 Next we added string conversion.
 Each extension is separate.
-The only file that needs to be modifed at each stage is expressions.dart, which ties everything together.
+The only file that needs to be modified at each stage is expressions.dart.

 dart-expression-problem